Cold-Brew Rosewater Tea

 This recipe is yummy over ice, in botanical cocktails, blended in a smoothie or as-is!
 It can also be used to cook with, on your skin or in your bath.
 The ratio I’m sharing here is pretty strong, so it can definitely be diluted with more water when you’re ready to use it.

-- Cover with a lid and allow to cold-brew on the counter for at least 8 hours, overnight is best
+Cover with a lid and allow to cold-brew on the counter or the fridge for at least 8 hours, overnight is best

 See my feature in the latest issue of Mantra Wellness Magazine!